 Particulate and dirt removal

-During compressor operation dirt, wear particles, or other foreign matter may bypass the air filter or otherwise find its way into the compressed air stream leaving the compressor.
-When using a receiver tank, some of this material will naturally fall to the bottom of the tank.
-Debris in the airstream can cause blockages, premature contamination of filters, and excessive wear of air using tools and equipment.
+During everyday air compressor operation, dirt, wear particles, or other foreign matter may bypass the air filter or otherwise find their way into the compressed air stream.
+This debris in the air stream can then cause blockages, premature contamination of filters, and excessive wear on tools and equipment.

 Atmospheric air typically contains moisture that is drawn into the compressor during its intake cycle.
-The moisture holding ability of air is a function of temperature and pressure and as air is compressed its temperature rises.
-The hot, compressed air typically holds the moisture in a vapor state but it will start to condense into liquid form as the air starts to cool past its saturation point.
+The moisture holding ability of air naturally increases as the temperature and pressure of compressed air temperature rises.
+Hot, compressed air typically holds moisture in a vapor state, but that moisture will condense into liquid form as the air cools past its saturation point.